spectrocloud/librarium/content/docs/06-integrations/00-prometheus-operator.md

 Use the `grafana.adminPassword` parameter to assign a password to the Grafana admin user `admin`.

-Additional parameters you should be aware of can be found by expanding the **Presets** view of the pack.
-You can modify the preset settings during the profile creation process or the cluster deployment process when reviewing the cluster profile.
+Additional parameters you should be aware of can be found by expanding the **Presets** options.
+You can modify the preset settings when you create the profile or when you deploy the cluster and review the cluster profile.

 ![A view of the pack's preset drawer expanded with radio buttons](/integrations_prometheus-operator_operator-preset-view-expanded.png)

 Review the usage section below to learn more about each preset option.